 Miss L. Montgomery: "There is a beautiful verse in Psalm 145 that says: “One generation commends your works to another; they tell of your mighty acts.”
 As a teacher at PCA, I have the honour of telling the next generation about our amazing God every day at school.
 I love that I am able to share Christ’s love with the children and direct their hearts toward Him.
 I believe my role is to prepare and equip students to be leaders in the community who passionately serve God and follow His path of wisdom for life."

-Physical Education, Junior School
+Lead Teacher, Junior School